andresgongora/dotfiles-manager/README.md

 - **boostrap.sh**: this is the core of any dotfiles implementation.
 This script is in charge of linking all your actual dotfiles in place where the system expects to find them.
+- **/configuration**: `bootstrap.sh` searches for configuration files inside this folder.
+It will first search for a file with the same name as the host you are on, and if not found, it will search for a configuartion file named `default`.
+- **symlink**: store all dotfiles you want to be symlinked in this folder.
+All configuration files use these folder as symlink root.
 - **functions/**: this folder contains some bash functions I like carrying arround, like for example colorizing your bash promt.
 You might delete the whole folder if you dont want it.
-- **symlink**: store all dotfiles you want to be symlinked in this folder.
-Simply rename them removing the initial dot (.) (it will be added automatically when you run bootstrap) and append ".symlink" to the end of the file or folders name.

 ## How to

-Any file in **symlink** gets renamed and symlinked into your users folder.
-For example, `symlink/bashrc.symlink` gets linked to `~/.bashrc`.

-Also, any files in sobfolders get symlinked to their dotfolder equivalent.
-For example `symlink/config/locale.conf.symlink` gets symlinked to `~/.config/locale.conf` (note that only the first level of files or folders inside `symlink` get renamed with a dot (.) in front).

-You can even symlink folders. `symlink/mozilla.symlink/` gets linked to `~/.mozilla/`.

-Just dont forget to append `.symlink` to those files and folder you want to get symlinked.